 Respite care supports children with emotional or behavioral disturbance to stay with the child's family or long-term primary caretaker.
 This type of support can also be used on an emergency or crisis basis.
 Respite care services provide temporary care for children with serious mental health needs who live at home.
 Access to this type of program gives families and caregivers a much needed break while offering a safe environment for their children.
 Contact your local county agency or tribe for more information about respite care.
 See a map of respite care grants.

-School-Linked Mental Health programs embed mental health services in schools so that more kids get the help they need earlier and easier.
+School-Linked Mental Health Grants connect mental health services with schools so that more children can get the help they need earlier and easier.
 Find out more about School-linked mental health services.

 Transition services refer to mental health services for youth ages 14 to 25 that promote movement from school to post-school activities, including postsecondary education, vocational training, employment, continuing and adult education, adult mental health and social services, other adult services, independent living, or community participation.
 They help prepare youth to live independently.

-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) addresses the needs of children and youth with Post Traumatic Stress Disorder (PTSD) or other significant behavioral problems related to traumatic life experiences.
+Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) addresses the needs of children and youth with Post Traumatic Stress Disorder or other significant behavioral problems related to traumatic life experiences.
 This evidence-based approach helps children and youth to process trauma and manage their distressing feelings and behaviors.
-See a map and lists of providers trained in TF-CBT.